 Students may request official transcripts of their records by writing to the Registrar's Office.
 Students should allow three working days for processing time from the date the transcript request is received.
+Due to the number of requests received during certain periods processing may take longer.
 Students who have an outstanding financial obligation to the university or who have not satisfied certain academic obligations may not receive transcripts until the obligation is met.
 GSU charges a fee of \$5.00 per transcript.